-October 28, 2014 — Your editor was at a family wedding a few weeks ago when one of our smart young nephews surprised us with a question.
+October 28, 2014 — (Note: See our 2016 version with even more beautiful places to retire) Your editor was at a family wedding a few weeks ago when one of our smart young nephews surprised us with a question.
 Daeson, who was curious about Topretirements.com, queried: “What is the prettiest town you know about?”
 The unexpected question stunned me, maybe because there are so many choices.
 I didn’t have a good answer.

 Eventually I managed to stutter out Naples, Florida (to which the good wife said, Naples?), and Lucca, Italy.
 In the days afterwards I came up with many more, better possibilities.
 The exercise made me realize that it might be a really good idea to go further afield and ask you, our esteemed Topretirements members, what you think are the prettiest towns.
 In the interest of keeping on topic, let’s concentrate on towns that would be great for retirement, leaving out obvious tourist towns where retirement wouldn’t be such a great idea.
 Feel free to suggest any town in the world, not just the USA.
 It might be a good idea for you to provide a few words about what you think it is pretty.
 And no harm meant to Naples (FL), it has a very beautiful downtown and neighborhoods near the beach.
 But it also has a lot of sprawl and endless developments too.